aravindpunyamantula/SaaS-platform---Project-task-Management-/docs/architecture.md

 * Normalized relational schema
 * UUIDs as primary keys
-* ENUM types for controlled fields
+* ENUMs for controlled values
-* Foreign keys for integrity
+* Foreign keys for data integrity
-* CASCADE deletes where applicable
+* Cascade deletes where appropriate

 ---